sobbing333/sobbing333.github.io/src/content/posts/sauna/index.md

 ---

 ### Summary
 Sauna is an AD (Active Directory) box on HTB that features a DC (Domain Controller) that we have to get a foothold on without any credentials to start off with.
 This box is amazing practice for AD where you have to do some passive enumeration in order to find a valid user which you can then perform AS-REP roasting.
 From there your required to notice credentials that are being used to log in for another account.
-From there you simply need to dump the NTML hashes using those new credentials and you are able to perform a pass the hash attack to get in as `adminsitrator`.
+After that, you simply need to dump the NTLM hashes using those new credentials and you are able to perform a pass the hash attack to get in as `adminsitrator`.

 ### 1. Enumeration
 ##### 1.1 Nmap Scan
-Starting off with a simple `nmap` scan, I was able to see that I was very likely dealing with a DC (Domain Controller), judging by the open ports such as `ldap`, `kerberos` and others.
+Starting off with a simple `nmap` scan, I was able to see that I was very likely dealing with a DC, judging by the open ports such as `ldap`, `kerberos` and others.
 Since I wasn't given credentials for the domain, I assumed I would be getting my foothold via some form of credential leak although there are other ways to get footholds such as getting access to `ssh` keys (There are many more ways).

 ![](sauna-1.png)